nodejs/node/doc/api/http2.md

 added: v8.4.0
 -->

+* `headers` {HTTP/2 Headers Object} An object describing the headers
+* `flags` {number} The associated numeric flags

 The `'trailers'` event is emitted when a block of headers associated with trailing header fields is received.
-Its listener does not expect any arguments.
-The listener callback is passed the
-[HTTP/2 Headers Object][] and flags associated with the headers.
+The listener callback is passed the [HTTP/2 Headers Object][] and flags associated with the headers.

 This event might not be emitted if `http2stream.end()` is called